Domantas Sabonis: 2022–23 season

-On February 2, 2023, Sabonis was named to his third NBA All-Star team as a reserve for the Western Conference.
+On February 2, Sabonis was named to his third NBA All-Star Game as a reserve for the Western Conference.
 He, along with De'Aaron Fox, became the first Kings players to be named All-Stars since DeMarcus Cousins in 2016.
 On February 23, first game after the All-Star Weekend, Sabonis logged a triple-double with 18 points, 17 rebounds and 10 assists in a 133–116 victory over the Portland Trail Blazers.
 On March 13, Sabonis had 23 points, 17 rebounds and 15 assists for his 10th triple-double of the season in a 133–124 loss against the Milwaukee Bucks.
 He also tied Michael Jordan for 19th place in career triple-doubles with 28.
 On April 9, Sabonis ended the regular season as the league leader in rebounds, averaging 12.3 rebounds per game.
 He also achieved career-highs in field goal percentage (.615 FG%) and assists per game (7.3).
-On May 10, 2023, Sabonis was named to his first All-NBA team, making the third team with Kings teammate De'Aaron Fox.
+On May 10, Sabonis was named to his first All-NBA team, making the third team with Kings teammate De'Aaron Fox.
 This is the first Sacramento-era season where multiple Kings players made the All-NBA team.
 On April 17, he scored a playoff career-high 24 points in the Kings' 114–106 victory against the Golden State Warriors.
 At one point during the game, he grabbed Draymond Green's leg and was stomped on the chest by Green afterwards.
 As a result, Sabonis was assessed with a technical foul.
 The Kings were eliminated in seven games.

-On July 2, 2023, Sabonis and the Kings terminated the remaining one-season contract worth $19.4 million and signed a five-year contract extension worth $217 million.
+On July 2, Sabonis and the Kings terminated the remaining one-season contract worth $19.4 million and signed a five-year contract extension worth $217 million.
 This is the most profitable contract in Lithuania's sport history.